Apple tartelette tatin

 Assembly

-– a peach mousse,
+– pear mousse,

 Material used